Skip to contents

 The Mangal project aims at archiving published ecological networks and at easing their retrieval.
 To do so, Mangal:

-Currently, 172 datasets are including in the database representing over 1300 ecological networks.
+Currently, 175 datasets are included in the database representing over 1300 ecological networks.
 In 2016, the first paper describing the project was published and introduced the first release of rmangal (Poisot et al. 2016).
-Since then, the structure of the database has been improved (new fields have been added), several ecological networks added and the API entirely rewritten.
+Since then, the structure of the database has been improved (new fields have been added), several ecological networks have been added and the API entirely rewritten.
 Consequently, the first release of the rmangal is obsolete (and archived) and we introduce rmangal v2.0 in this vignette.
+This vignette was reviewed on November 2022, when version 2.2 was released.

 Data structure